 Disneyland Paris in a wheelchair

 Disneyland is a place almost every child dreams of.
-I’ve never been to one, and so I decided to find out how wheelchair accessible Disneyland Paris is.
-In this article, I’ll give you some good advice, tips, and tricks as well as detailed information on the attractions for wheelchair users.
+So, newly arrived in France, I decided to find out how wheelchair-accessible Disneyland Paris is.
+In this article, I’ll give you some good advice, tips, and tricks, as well as detailed information on the attractions for wheelchair users.

 Disneyland Paris in a wheelchair – The Basics

 Disneyland Paris is an entertainment resort in Marne-La-Vallée near Paris.
 The famous resort was the second Disney Park to open outside the United States in April 1992.
 Another theme park, the Walt Disney Studios Park, opened in 2002.
 Disneyland Paris is the most visited entertainment resort in Europe.

 Getting there from Paris CDG Airport

-Disneyland Paris is located about 45 km (30 miles) east of Paris.
+Disneyland Paris is about 45 km (30 miles) east of Paris.
 It takes approximately 1 hour to get there by car.
 There are enough parking lots for disabled visitors (20 EUR/day).
 Of course, you can also get to Disneyland Paris by train.
 First, we took a flight to Paris-Charles de Gaulle Airport.
 Then, we took the accessible high-speed bullet train (TGV) to Disneyland Train Station Marne La Vallée-Chessy.
 This train leaves at CDG Airport train station in Terminal 2, and the ride to Disneyland takes only 9 minutes.
 The Disney Magical Shuttle is not wheelchair accessible, but an accessible transfer service can be arranged upon email request.

-Traveling by train is the fastest, cheapest, and also the most wheelchair-accessible way from CDG Airport to Disneyland Paris!
+Traveling by train is the fastest, cheapest, and most wheelchair-accessible way from CDG Airport to Disneyland Paris!
 Purchase your train ticket at the SNCF Ticket Counter in Terminal 2.
 There are several reduced rates for disabled travelers and one companion.
 However, these rates unfortunately only apply to French disability cardholders.
 The regular ticket price for one adult varies between EUR 16.50 to EUR 25.

 Where to stay